Nathan Hale

-Nathan Hale (June 6, 1755 – September 22, 1776) was an American Patriot, soldier and spy for the Continental Army during the American Revolutionary War.
+Nathan Hale (June 6, 1755 – September 22, 1776) was an American Patriot, soldier, and spy for the Continental Army during the American Revolutionary War.
 He volunteered for an intelligence-gathering mission in New York City but was captured by the British and executed.
 Hale is considered an American hero and in 1985 was officially designated the state hero of Connecticut.

 Early life and family

 Nathan Hale was born in Coventry, Connecticut, in 1755, to Deacon Richard Hale and Elizabeth Strong, a descendant of Elder John Strong.
-He was a great-grandson of Reverend John Hale, an important figure in the Salem witch trials of 1692.
+He was a great-grandson of the Reverend John Hale, an important figure in the Salem witch trials of 1692.
 He was also the grand-uncle of Edward Everett Hale, a Unitarian minister, writer, and activist noted for social causes including abolitionism.
 He was the uncle of journalist Nathan Hale, who founded the Boston Daily Advertiser and helped establish the North American Review.

 In 1769, when Nathan Hale was fourteen years old, he was sent with his brother Enoch, who was sixteen, to Yale College.
 He was a classmate of fellow Patriot spy Benjamin Tallmadge.
 The Hale brothers belonged to the Linonian Society of Yale, which debated topics in astronomy, mathematics, literature, and the ethics of slavery.
 Nathan graduated with first-class honors in 1773 at age 18 and became a teacher, first in East Haddam and later in New London.